A heuristic pricing and hedging framework for multi-currency fixed income desks: Worked example

 \section{Worked example}

-This section presents a worked example comparing two methods with different financing schemes: all remaining foreign cash flows are funded in domestic currency\footnote{For the proposed method, this is equivalent to convert cash flows to domestic currency through foreign exchange forwards and discount with domestic OIS curve.} (four-curve method), or each remaining cash flow is discounted in its own currency (Multi-Funding using proposed method).
-This will be done for the resettable (CCS) and non-resetable (NCS) currency swaps of figures \ref{fig:NCS} and \ref{fig:CCS}, with legs denominated in USD and EUR and notional amount of 100 million EUR.
-Market data has been taken on January 29th 2014, with spot and forward foreign exchange rates in USD per EUR of \{Spot: 1.3533, 1y: 1.3543, 2y: 1.3610, 3y: 1.3741, 4y: 1.3928, 5y: 1.4143, 7y: 1.4589, 10y: 1.5145\}, and a cross currency basis spread curve in basis points added to the EUR floating leg of \{1y: -4, 2y: -5.5, 3y: -6.25, 4y: -7, 5y: -7, 7y: -6.75, 10y: -5.75, 15y: -4.75, 20y: -4.5\} with zero spread on the USD floating leg.
+This section presents a worked example comparing the two methods with the potential advantage of the heuristic method.
+The example illustrates the case in which a European institution hedges currency exposure between EUR and USD with other banks under a CSA agreement that exchanges collateral in EUR.
+The four-curve method funds everything in domestic currency (EUR) and the heuristic method funds the currency exposure in EUR but the rest in USD.
+The comparison will be done for a resettable (CCS) and a non-resetable (NCS) currency swap, whose legs are denominated in USD and EUR, spreads added to the EUR floating leg of -5.75 basis points and notional amount of 100 million EUR.
+Market data has been taken on January 29th 2014, with spot and forward foreign exchange rates in USD per EUR of \{Spot: 1.3533, 1y: 1.3543, 2y: 1.3610, 3y: 1.3741, 4y: 1.3928, 5y: 1.4143, 7y: 1.4589, 10y: 1.5145\}, and a cross currency basis spread curve in basis points added to the EUR floating leg and collateralized in EUR of \{1y: -4, 2y: -5.5, 3y: -6.25, 4y: -7, 5y: -7, 7y: -6.75, 10y: -5.75, 15y: -4.75, 20y: -4.5\} with zero spread on the USD floating leg.

-The four-curve method assumes centralized funding in EUR and the proposed method, instead of considering centralized funding in either EUR or USD, it will consider that each leg is funded in its own currency.
-Each case considers five curves: Eonia (``EO''), 3 month Euribor (``E3M''), Federal Funds (``FF''), 3 month US Libor (``U3M'') and cross currency basis spread (``CCB'').
+The cross currency quotes are provided by an institution with a CSA in EUR\footnote{The sensitivity propagation method used by the system in which the four-curve method is implemented can only recalibrate the set of curves chosen for valuation.
+If valuation considers EUR collateral, then market CCS are valued with those set of curves when recalibration is carried out and therefore sensitivities are provided as if collateralized in EUR.}.
+Five curves are considered: EONIA (``EO''), 3 month Euribor (``E3M''), Federal Funds (``FF''), 3 month US Libor (``U3M'') and cross currency basis spread (``CCB'').

+Tables \ref{tab:CCSdelta} and \ref{tab:NCSdelta} show NPV (net present value) and delta sensitivities in thousand EUR of each curve for 10 year CCS and NCS under rate movements of one basis point of the four-curve and heuristic methods.
+The CCS has zero NPV (net present value) for both pricing methods as they are calibrated to market.
+The NPV difference for the NCS between both methods (see table \ref{tab:NCSdelta}) is 62.26 thousand which reflects the pricing difference of using USD instead of EUR funding for the non-cross currency risk.
+For the position shown in table \ref{tab:NCSdelta} the heuristic method provides a more negative NPV.
+This means that EUR funding providing the price given by the four-curve method would be cheaper.
+However, for the opposite position the USD funding would provide a higher NPV and would be preferable.